Presenting ‘IN SHIP SHAPE’ Exhibition and Summer Events Programme

 Nearly 40 years later, we revisit these personal stories recollecting early memories of South Square as an arts centre presented as audio mixes set against a backdrop of recreated party props.
 We also present audio recordings from former cottage residents, exploring South Square’s long heritage as a home for working families in Thornton.
 Heritage Activities Officer Alice Withers uncovered these intriguing accounts of life at South Square, whilst working with volunteers trained in oral history collection throughout 2020.
 You’ll hear about the family connections and strong community bonds, laughter and friendship, which have become the lifeblood of South Square today.
 Listen in to conversations from yesteryear of Thornton, a meeting of friends, the starting of something new.

-Full length audio works featured in the exhibition will be, for the first time, available to take away and listen to at home.
+Full length audio works featured in the exhibition are available to listen to on the mixcloud below.